MirceaStefanescu/Portofolio/Full Stack E-commerce Application with Angular and Spring Boot/README.md

 ## Key Features

-- Product catalog with search, filters, and category browsing
+- Product catalog with category browsing
 - Shopping cart with add/remove/update quantity
 - User authentication and protected checkout
-- Stripe payment processing for orders
+- Stripe payment intent creation
 - MySQL-backed persistence for products, users, and orders
 - Responsive UI optimized for desktop and mobile
 - Containerized deployment with Docker and Kubernetes manifests